 - 1. The Food and Nutrition Services shall be under the daily, including weekends, onsite supervision of a qualified individual.
 The individual shall be at a minimum a certified dietary manager and: - a.
-Be responsible for the daily management of clinical and administrative dietetic aspects of the service by formulating, reviewing, and revising policies and procedures for all Food and Nutrition Services practices; - b.
+Be responsible for the daily management of clinical and administrative dietetic aspects of the service by formulating, reviewing and revising policies and procedures for all Food and Nutrition Services practices; - b.
 Ensure that all personnel in the service are oriented in their respective duties; - c.
-Implement a maintenance program to ensure food service facilities, equipment, and utensils are maintained in a safe, clean, sanitary manner, and are replaced at specific intervals, or as needed; - d.
+Implement a maintenance program to ensure food service facilities, equipment and utensils are maintained in a safe, clean, sanitary manner and are replaced at specific intervals or as needed; - d.
 Participate on hospital-wide departmental committees as required; - e.
 Ensure that trained staff are maintained for daily administrative and clinical nutrition practices.
 A minimum of a two week current work schedule shall be posted and reflect all positions, including the department director; and - f.
-Develop, implement, and maintain a system for record keeping relating to all department functions dependent on the department's scope of services, e.g., patient assessments, counseling, diet instructions, temperatures, educational programs, etc. - 2.
+Develop, implement and maintain a system for record keeping relating to all department functions dependent on the department's scope of services, e.g., patient assessments, counseling, diet instructions, temperatures, educational programs, etc. - g.
+A hospital within a hospital may contract with the host hospital for food and nutrition services.
+Contracted services shall: - i. be under a current agreement; and - ii. meet all requirements of this section. - 2.
 Policies and procedures shall have evidence of ongoing review and/or revision.
 The first page of each manual shall have the annual review date, signature of the department supervisor and/or person(s) conducting the review. - 3.
 Policies and procedures shall include: - a.
 Job descriptions and performance evaluations; - b.
-Orientation; - c.
+Orientation: - c.
 Preventive maintenance; - d.
-Infection control measures:
+Infection prevention and control measures; - e.
+Safety practices; and

-- e.
-Safety practices; and - f.
+- f.
 Cleaning of equipment and applicable areas. - 4.
-Clinically relevant in-service educational programs shall be conducted at regularly scheduled intervals with not less than 12 per year.
-There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - 5.
+Clinically relevant educational programs shall be conducted at regularly scheduled intervals with not less than 12 per year.
+There shall be evidence of program dates, attendance, and subject matter. - 5.
 Nutrition Services shall have an ongoing QA/PI Program that addresses both clinical and administrative issues.
 A mechanism for reporting results of audits shall be provided, to include: indicators monitored, thresholds/standards established, results, corrective plan/corrective action taken and follow-up. - 6.
 Time and duty schedules for all hourly employees shall be maintained. - 7.
 Diet Manual shall be authorized by the Medical Staff, reviewed and revised, as needed, to reflect current recognized dietary practices.
 A cover page shall be affixed with the date of review and appropriate signatures and a copy of the manual shall be located on each patient unit.
 Use of electronic diet manuals is acceptable.